 - Manual Checking– A sewer clean-out can be manually checked to see if your main line is experiencing a clog: the above-ground cap should always be full of water.

-- No More Drain Problems– Drain cleaning might temporarily clear the clogs and restart your sewer line, but installing a sewer clean-out solve your drain dilemmas for good!
+- No More Drain Problems– Drain cleaning might temporarily clear the clogs and restart your sewer line but installing a sewer clean-out solves your drain dilemmas for good!

 Don’t live with recurring drain issues and old plumbing — if your Portland home was built before 1989, call the 3 Mountains Plumbing professionals for an inspection and possible sewer clean-out installation today.